 NMFC has elected to be treated, and intends to comply with the requirements to continue to qualify annually, as a RIC under Subchapter M of the Code.
 As a RIC, NMFC generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that it timely distributes to its stockholders as dividends.
 To maintain its RIC status, NMFC must meet specified source-of-income and asset diversification requirements and distribute annually to its stockholders at least 90.0% of its net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
-The Operating Company intends to make distributions to its members that will be sufficient to enable NMFC to obtain and maintain its status as a RIC.
-See "Price Range of Common Stock and Distributions" and "Material Federal Income Tax Considerations" in the accompanying prospectus.
+The Operating Company made distributions to its unit holders that were sufficient to enable NMFC to maintain its status as a RIC.
+With the completion of the underwritten secondary offering on February 3, 2014, NMFC intends to make the requisite distributions to its stockholders to maintain its status as a RIC.
+See "Prospectus Supplement Summary - Additional Material Federal Income Tax Considerations" in this prospectus supplement and "Price Range of Common Stock and Distributions" and "Material Federal Income Tax Considerations" in the accompanying prospectus.